programminghistorian/jekyll/en/editor-guidelines.md

 ### 1) Create an Author Bio

-If the lesson has been written by a new author, editors should add information about the author to the site's [authors directory](https://github.com/programminghistorian/jekyll/blob/gh-pages/_data/ph_authors.yml).
-Follow the syntax for the examples already included there:
+If the lesson has been written by a new author, the managing editor will need to add a new bio for that person.
+You will need to provide the managing editor with a version of the following information:

 ```yaml
 - name: Jim Clifford